Infatuation Is a Temporary Illusion: How to Escape the Pain

 - as mentioned above, you are probably mentally ill in some way, and could most likely be diagnosed with OCD, depression, anxiety, BPD, or bipolar disorder.
 Don't let this scare you.
 A diagnosis would just be putting a label on what you've felt your entire life.

 - you will fall into many more of these horrible infatuations.
 Don't let them shape your months and years, and don't let your life be a string of feelings for different people with you making no advancements in your own life.
-Even if you don't feel like you need to, force yourself to make friends, to exercise, to work and to read books.
+Even if you don't feel sound enough on a psychological level, force yourself to make friends, to exercise, to work and to read books.
 You'll be pleasantly surprised at how quickly you actually make new brain pathways and *escape* this hell.

-- you're very prone to fantasising about ideas, people and concepts that could, in theory, help you "escape" the current life or situation that you have.
-Use this to your advantage.
-It just means that your brain is prone to creating dopamine pathways to motivate you.
-Currently, you're motivated to get this person in your life, but you can use this concept to enjoy other things intensely, like academics, hobbies, pets etc. Become obsessed with another country, and make it your mission to learn the language fluently and move there within the next 8 years.
-Notice things other than people that spark your interest and get you thinking "my life would be amazing IF ...".
+- you're very prone to fantasising about ideas, people and concepts that could, in theory, help you "escape" the current life or situation that you are in.
+Use this to your advantage - it just means that your brain is prone to creating dopamine pathways to motivate you.
+Currently, you're motivated to get this person into your life, but you can use this mental tactic to enjoy other things intensely, like academics, hobbies, pets etc. Become obsessed with another country, and make it your mission to learn the language fluently and move there within the next 8 years.
+Grab onto something other than a person that sparks your interest and get you thinking "my life would be amazing IF ...", whether it be the idea of gaining muscle at the gym, redecorating your house or writing a novel.
 Some would advise against this, but I believe it's the only healthy way to cope with a propensity to idolising people.
 People will hurt you too much but hobbies/pets/languages/exercise won't, so obsess over them instead.

-- unless you can somehow recover from this (unlikely), your partners will never be on the same page as you.
+- unless you can somehow recover from this susceptibility to falling hard and selflessly for people (unlikely), your partners will never be on the same page as you.
 They will never love you as fiercely as you "love" them, because they will never be consumed by someone in the way that people consume and fill your existence.
-This seems sad but is reality.
-Your mental issues aren't their problem.
-Find some sweet comfort in the isolation.
-It's hard but possible.
+This may fill you with sadness but is reality; your mental issues aren't their problem, nor are they something that many people will relate to.
+Find some bittersweet comfort in the isolation.
+It'll require you to change your negative thinking patterns, but it's possible.